 Section 1.
 Purpose

+Globally, women play key role – often disproportionate to men – in responding to diseases as frontline workers.
+In the midst of pandemic, nurses and midwifes are the first and highest-level providers for primary care and are instrumental in improving health system’s productivity and patient outcomes.

 Insufficient education for nurses and midwives inhibits Georgia’s healthcare sector.
 Bachelor’s level programmes are not subject to clear teaching standards, giving rise to skills mismatches.
 Neither occupation is subject to professional licensing, which reduces accountability.
 An absence of local-language textbooks results in ad hoc learning outcomes.
-Demographic trends towards population ageing in Georgia place high demand on quality healthcare provision, making timely action a priority.
+Demographic trends towards population ageing and burden of non-communicable diseases in Georgia place high demand on quality healthcare provision, making timely action a priority.
+In addition, Coronavirus pandemic demonstrates that strengthening nursing and midwifery occupations in Georgia is essential to ensure prompt response to future outbreaks.

 Nursing and midwifery occupations consequently underperform in Georgia, with many workers under-engaged and poorly remunerated despite their high demand.
-Georgia’s medical workforce, in turn, is distinguished by a significant shortage of nurses and midwives, achieving one of the lowest per-capita levels in EBRD’s geography and numbering only 0.7 nurses for every medical doctor (significantly below the 4:1 recommended by the World Bank to ensure cost-effective and quality care).
+Georgia’s medical workforce, in turn, is distinguished by a significant shortage of nurses and midwives, achieving one of the lowest per-capita levels in EBRD’s geography - totalling only 0.7 nurses for every medical doctor (significantly below the World Bank recommended ratio of 4:1 which ensures cost-effective and quality care).
 Georgia equally encounters critical shortages among midwives.

-Georgia’s Parliament has issued a Vision for Developing the Healthcare System in Georgia by 2030 (2017), highlighting a number of objectives and actions related to nurses and midwives’ education, training and overall performance (pp.11-13):
+The Parliament of Georgia has issued a Vision for Developing the Healthcare System in Georgia by 2030 (2017), highlighting a number of objectives and actions related to nurses and midwives’ education, training and overall performance (pp.11-13):

 2.1.3. […] increase the number of nurses to achieve an adequate balance of medical staff.